 55+ Communities in St. Augustine

 The Villages of Seloy offers buyers options like new or resale townhomes that include a sunroom and an eat-in kitchen.
-The outdoor pool is a popular place for community parties, and there’s also a clubhouse with a fitness center, a library, and a computer room.
+The community’s clubhouse features a fitness center, a library, and a computer room.
 The outdoor pool is a popular place for parties and social events.
 The community is a cozy and intimate environment, with only 240 proposed homes, giving new residents a great opportunity to get to know their neighbors.

 If golf is part of your retirement plan, take a look at Cascades at World Golf Village, a gated 55+ community with 450 single-family homes and exclusive golf club privileges.
 Other amenities include tennis, bocce ball, shuffleboard, a deluxe fitness center, and some of the most beautifully landscaped walking and biking trails in the area.
-Resale homes start at the mid $200s and go to the high $400s.
+The community also offers a great selection of activities and events that keep residents socially engaged any day of the week.